-19.1 The council is to keep full and accurate minutes of the proceedings of meetings of the council.
-Note: Clause 19.1 reflects section 375(1) of the Act.

-- 19.2 At a minimum, the general manager must ensure that the following matters are recorded in the council's minutes: - (a) details of each motion moved at a council meeting and of any amendments moved to it, - (b) the names of the mover and seconder of the motion or amendment, - (c) whether the motion or amendment was passed or lost, and - (d) such other matters specifically required under this code

-19.3 The minutes of a council meeting must be confirmed at a subsequent meeting of the council.
-Note: Clause 19.3 reflects section 375(2) of the Act.
+- 19.1 The council is to keep full and accurate minutes of the proceedings of meetings of the council.
+Note: Clause 19.1 reflects section 375(1) of the Act. - 19.2 At a minimum, the general manager must ensure that the following matters are recorded in the council's minutes: - (a) details of each motion moved at a council meeting and of any amendments moved to it, - (b) the names of the mover and seconder of the motion or amendment, - (c) whether the motion or amendment was passed or lost, and - (d) such other matters specifically required under this code - 19.3 The minutes of a council meeting must be confirmed at a subsequent meeting of the council.